Understand the risks and fish safely

 Our dedicated Commercial Fishing Safety Team provide PFD training during port visits and we have seen a steady rise in fishermen wearing lifejackets while working on deck.
 Fishermen like Sam Cully who survived when his fishing boat sunk thanks to the PFD he was given just 2 weeks earlier.

-- Stability and deck machinery fishing safety campaigns
+- Stability fishing safety campaign

 When heading out onto the water, you need to be able to call for help.
 Having the appropriate means to tell the coastguard exactly where you are is the quickest way to save your life.
 Here are some options: